Measuring the robustness of Gaussian processes to kernel choice: More details on MNIST experiments

 In our experiments we assess the robustness of their kernel.
 The $28 \times 28$ MNIST images require a warping function $g : \R^{784} \rightarrow \R^{784}$.
 We use a fully connected multi-layer perceptron with one $784$ unit hidden layer, $784$ input, and $784$ output units with ReLU non-linearities to parametrize $g$.
 Let $c_0$ be the prediction under the original kernel at a target test image $\xtest$.
 We define $c_1 := |c_0 - 1|$ and create a ``fake'' output $y^*$ with $y^*_{c_1} = 0.9$ and $y^*_{c} = -0.1$ for $c \neq c_1$.
 We find parameters of $g$ by minimizing the objective in Algorithm \ref{alg:non-stationary} plugging in

 i.e. the negative log-likelihood of the ``fake'' output at a particular test image $\xtest$ under the perturbed kernel; $X$ and $Y$ are the train inputs and outputs.
-As we discussed in the main text, directly optimizing the posterior quantity of interest $\Fstar = \mu_{c_{1}}(\xtest) - \mu_{c_{0}}(\xtest)$ produces unrealistic outputs, e.g.\ $\mu_{c_{0}}(\xtest) \ll -0.1$.
+As we discussed in the main text, directly optimizing the posterior quantity of interest $\Fstar = |\mu_{c_{0}}(\xtest) - 0.9| - |\mu_{c_{1}}(\xtest) - 0.9|$ produces unrealistic outputs, e.g.\ $\mu_{c_{0}}(\xtest) \ll -0.1$.
 Such predictions would look obviously suspicious to a user, so we would say that our supposed malicious actor has not achieved their goal in this case.
 Instead, we optimize the surrogate loss in \cref{eq:sup:l-mnist}.
 With this surrogate loss we are able to find kernel perturbations yielding benign-looking outputs and achieving the goal of the malicious actor to change the prediction at $\xtest$ to $c_1$, i.e.\ $\mu_{c_{1}}(\xtest) \approx 0.9$ and $\mu_{c}(\xtest) \approx -0.1$ for all $c \neq c_1$.
 In this case, we feel that a user would not be able to identify these predictions as obviously wrong, and so we say that the malicious actor has achieved their goal of changing the predictions of $k_0$ without detection.

-\paragraph{Hyperparameter sensitivity grid} To quantify variability in the Gram matrices arising from hyperparameter uncertainty, we vary $\sigma^2_w$ over $30$ uniformly spaced points between $1.4$ and $1.5$, and $\sigma^2_b$ over $30$ uniformly spaced points between $0.23$ and $0.33$. \cref{fig:app_minist_grid} shows that over the $900$ possible hyperparameter combinations the train and test accuracies remain high and exhibit low variability.
+\textbf{Hyperparameter sensitivity.} To quantify variability in the Gram matrices arising from hyperparameter uncertainty, we vary $\sigma^2_w$ over $30$ uniformly spaced points between $1.4$ and $1.5$, and $\sigma^2_b$ over $30$ uniformly spaced points between $0.23$ and $0.33$.
+This defines a grid that is ten times smaller than the grid \citet{Lee2018_dnn_gp} optimize their hyperparameters over when searching for $\hat\theta$.
+Thus we have no reason to pick $\hat\theta$ as the true optimum over any of our grid points; that is, our grid points provide a natural (conservative) notion of uncertainty in $\hat\theta$. \cref{fig:app_minist_grid} shows that over the $900$ possible hyperparameter combinations the train and test accuracies remain high and exhibit low variability.

-We do not know if the creators of the MNIST dataset obtained consent from each person who wrote the digits; however, we are not aware of any issues in this regard.
-The dataset contains no immediately personally identifying information, and we strongly suspect that no personally identifying information could be recovered given only pictures of an anonymous person's handwriting.
-We are confident that this dataset contains no offensive information.

 The experiment took approximately 55 minutes to run for a single test image.
 We ran the computations for the 1000 test images in parallel on a compute cluster with Intel Xeon E5-2667 v2, 3.30GHz cores, requesting one core each time.